 Check Points and Cut-Off Times

-All riders must check-in at rest stops, even if they don’t stop.
-This allows us to ensure that every rider is accounted for.
+We would appreciate riders checking in at rest stops, even if they don’t stop.
+This helps us to keep track of riders, ensuring that every rider is accounted for.

 Cutoff times at rest stop locations are calculated based on the slowest average speed a person who is likely to finish any given route may be traveling and may be adjusted according to conditions during the event (unusually fast or slow riders, heat, cold, wind, storms, etc.).

 Ruby Loop – First time cutoff will be at the Summit of Harrison Pass, a little less than half-way into the race.
-This is essentially a point of no-return, as the easiest way back to the start is by finishing the route.
-Cutoff time is 11:30 am (average ride speed 9 mph).
+This is essentially a point of no-return as the easiest way back to the start is by finishing the route.
+Cutoff time is 11:00 am (average ride speed 9 mph).

-Secret Pass Loop – The only cutoff point will be at the intersection of Ft.
-Halleck Road and Secret Pass Highway.
+Secret Pass Loop – The only cutoff point will be at the North Ruby Valley.
 Exact cutoff time will be determined based on progress of the Ruby Loop riders at Ruby Valley Church.
-It is anticipated that the cutoff time will be between 11:00 am and 1:00 pm (average rider speed of 6 mph or less).
 The Secret Pass cutoff time is more lenient due to the fact that the North Ruby Valley and Ft.
 Halleck aid stations serve both distances.
 Once the last Ruby Loop rider passes the North Ruby Valley rest stop, the course will be swept and any remaining Secret Pass riders will need to return to Lamoille (it is highly unlikely that any Secret Pass riders will still be outbound at that time).

 Ruby Roubaix Schedule